 For assets to be held and used, the Company reviews fixed assets for impairment indicators at the end of the fiscal year and whenever indicators of impairment exist.
 If an indicator of impairment exists, we compare the estimated future cash flows of the asset, on an undiscounted basis, to the carrying value of the asset.
 If the undiscounted cash flows exceed the carrying value, no impairment is indicated.
 If the undiscounted cash flows do not exceed the carrying value, the impairment is measured based on fair value compared to carrying value, with fair value typically based on a discounted cash flow model or market comparable, when available.
-For the nine-month three-month periods ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively, there were no impairment charges.
+For the nine-month periods ended September 30, 2024 and 2023, respectively, there were no impairment charges.